 Charity Concert Raises Funds for Minority Student Scholarship Program at Washington College

 This year's concert—through the efforts of many volunteers and Sylvia and Bill Frazier of S & B Productions—will provide two hours of music, song and dance to put anyone and everyone "in the spirit."
-In addition to performances by the 100-Voice Choir and musical accompaniment by the Holy Horns, the concert's line-up includes a performance by soloist Sue Matthews, selections by the Gospel Shepherds, and a special guest appearance by the Still Pond Coleman Charge Mass Choir.
+In addition to performances by the 100-Voice Choir and musical accompaniment by the Holy Horns, the concert's line-up includes a performance by guest soloist Ginger Whiteley, selections by the Gospel Sheppards and the Sho Dads Quartet, a performance by the Praise Dancers, and a special guest appearance by acclaimed gospel trumpeter Wade Johnson.

 Proceeds from the concert benefit the Vincent Hynson Scholarship at Washington College.
 The impetus of Washington College President Baird Tipson, the scholarship honors the late Rev. Vincent Hynson—beloved Kent County teacher, coach, pastor, and community leader—who passed away in 2004.
 The scholarship is presented to an entering freshman who is a graduate of a secondary school in Kent County, who demonstrates financial need, and whose achievements and aspirations most closely emulate the values of community service exemplified by the life of Rev. Hynson.
 The scholarship covers 100 percent of the cost of tuition, room and board, books, and fees for the recipient.

 "Vincent Hynson was a bridge-builder whose life was dedicated to uplifting our community," said Dr. Tipson, who lends his voice to the tenor section of the choir.
 "His was the kind of life young people—and all people—should emulate.
 My hope is that this scholarship honors his life by helping local students who want to give back the chance to develop their talents and to realize their dreams through a Washington College education."